magnetikonline/github-markdown-render/README.md

 Handy for authoring & previewing **README.md** files (or any Markdown for that matter) for project repositories, avoiding additional noisy `git push` actions in your commit logs due to Markdown typos/errors.

-**Note:** this is intended for local development use only, probably not a good idea for production usage due to GitHub API rate limits per user.
+**Note:** this is intended for local development only, probably not a good idea for production use due to GitHub API rate limits per user.

 ## Requires
 - PHP 5.4+ (developed against PHP 5.4.10)